Vero-Ventures/transaction-classification-bot/README.md

     - `quickbooks.ts`: Contains multiple functions to call the different elements of the QuickBooks API, format the data received, and return it to the caller.
 Either returns a dictionary for a single response or an array of objects.
 Also defines an function to create an object to return with all queries indicate if a call was successful or not.

   - **Components:**

+    - `date-picker.tsx`: Defines the date picker component that allows user to filter transactions using a date range.

+    - `data-table/columns.tsx`: Contains the column definition for both the transaction selection data table and the review data table.

+    - `data-table/review-table.tsx`: Defines the data table displayed in the transaction review page.

+    - `data-table/columns.tsx`: Defines the data table displayed in the transaction selection page.

+    - `ui/`: Folder containing all components used by shadcn data tables.

     - `footer.tsx`: Defines the footer component to display it consistently across all pages.